-Type of Policy: Administrative Last Revised: Nov 2013 Review Date: Nov 2016

-Contact Title: Executive Vice President for Research
+Type of Policy: Administrative Last Revised: Nov 2013 Review Date: Nov 2016 Contact Title: Executive Vice President for Research Reason for Policy:

 An Investigational New Drug (IND) Application is submitted to U.S. Food and Drug Administration (FDA) if a drug not previously authorized for marketing in the US is intended to be used for the purposes of clinical investigation.